ahl27/findPapers/README.md

 NCBI enforces an API access limit of 3 requests/second, which is the main speed bottleneck.
 This script queries at a rate of approximately 7,000 calls per hour.
 I might go back and make it more efficient later, but this is pretty close to the ideal limit of 10,800 calls per hour.

+You can generate an API key from your account on NCBI, and use this in the `api_key` argument.
+This is supposed to increase the limit to 10 requests/second, which should improve processing time.
+Even with this, though, my rate is still roughly 2 abstracts processed per second.

 Tested and working on Pythonista 3 for iPad.